 At the back consistency has been key in both the approach and team selection with Danny Lewis playing every league game so far in net, while in front of him captain Gareth Dean hasn't missed a match either and the likes of Ellis Myles and Alex Gudger have impressed playing nearly every match.

-Home form has been impressive for the side and the most they have conceded is two in a single match which is a key reason why they remain without defeat at St James' Park this season in the league.
+Home form has been impressive for the side, the most they have conceded is two in a single match, this is a key reason why they remain unbeaten at St James' Park this season in the league.

 Clean sheets 11

 When looking at the transfers that were made by Salford City in the summer it was the defensive recruits that really stood out, so it is no shock they are doing so well at the back.

 Michael Nottingham was with the club last season and has once again impressed both with his work going forward along with his work at the back.